 If you have a friend or a relative who recently had a home built, ask them if they can recommend a company.
 Getting a recommendation from someone you trust is a more reliable method of finding a trustworthy builder.

-If you’re looking for a home builder, you want to find one that’s been in the industry for years or even decades.
+If you’re looking for a home professional , you want to find one that’s been in the industry for years or even decades.
 Read few tips to choose the right home professional for you.

 An experienced team of builders will know the common pitfalls of the construction process and how to avoid them.
 They’ll also be experienced in navigating building codes and ensuring that a property complies with all relevant laws.
 Generally speaking, more experience equals better work.